Hexheld/hexheld-docs/MD/Pilot16.md

 - `imm` is a 16-bit unsigned literal value from an additional instruction word.
 In the immediate addressing mode, if the operation size is 8-bit, only the lower 8 bits of the literal value are significant.

-The following are the available RM register operands by operation size:
+The following are the available RM register direct operands by operation size:

 | | 8-bit | 16-bit |
 | :-: | :-: | :-: |